sstathatos/optimyChallenge/README.md

-## Welcome to OptimyChallenge!
+# Welcome to OptimyChallenge!

-To run the app locally:
+## Run the app locally:
 1. Setup a .env file with the following parameters:
 ```MYSQL_ROOT_PASSWORD=
 MYSQL_DATABASE=